NSW Southern Highlands – a Beginner’s Guide

 Kangaroo Valley

-The southernmost town of the area, Kangaroo Valley, is a very popular town for a weekend away.
-Paddle the Kangaroo River, or take a swim under the historic Hamden
+Kangaroo Valley, the southernmost town of the area, is a very popular town for a weekend away.
+Paddle the Kangaroo River, or take a swim under the historic Hamden.
+Plenty of great accommodation and a very good caravan park make this a popular weekend getaway spot.

 Sutton Forrest

 Country retreat for wealthy Sydneysiders in the 1880s and some pretty famous names today.
 A little over 5km from Moss Vale Sutton Forest once hosted NSW governors at Hillview Estate for their summer vacations.
-Make time, visit Red Cow Farm and its beautiful gardens.
-One look at their Instagram feed will convince you that you need to stop here.

 Exeter